fidelity/seq2pat/docsrc/installation.rst

 	cd seq2pat
 	python -m unittest discover tests

 You can now also import Seq2Pat in a Python shell or notebook.
-Make sure that ``/seq2pat/`` folder is included in the system path.
+Make sure that ``/seq2pat/`` folder where the backend build arfifacts are located is included in the system path.

 .. code-block:: python